Please refresh as revisions made.

 by the 1994 Northridge Earthquake).

-failure issue here is not the failure of the steel components during the earth
+failure issues here, is not just the failure of the welds and steel components during the earth

-quake, its the failure of the engineers to make the correct weld decisions for
+quake, it's also the failure of the responsible engineers and managers to get the process training they require so they can make rational, correct weld decisions for

 have ductility or plastic deformation in welds in which;